-To operate the raw water washdown system, open the seacock with the washdown I.D. tag located in the forward bilge, beneath the cabin sole lid.
-Place the "Raw Water" switch on the helm switch panel in the "on" position.
+To operate the raw water washdown system, open the seacock with the washdown I.D. tag located in the forward bilge beneath the cabin sole lid.
+Depress the raw water switch on the helm switch panel.
 This system will now be pressurized at the raw water washdown outlets.
-The outlets may be used alone or with a hose.
 A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a garden hose with a nozzle.
-The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
-The raw water pump is located in the forward rigging area, and can be accessed through the panel on the aft wall of the storage compartment inside the console
+The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the panel.
+The raw water pump can be accessed through the starboard panel in the aft storage compartment inside the console.